 Contributing state government reporter(s)

-Carolina Public Press, a nonprofit, nonpartisan online news organization promoting investigative journalism, seeks a talented contributing writer to enhance our coverage of state government.
-We’re based in Asheville and our coverage focuses on 18 counties in Western North Carolina.
-But were also the only news organization in the region that routinely covers what’s happening in Raleigh from Raleigh and how it affects our readers.
-Now we’re looking to expand our capital team, which is based in the Triangle.
-Applicants should have a college degree and news media experience.
+Carolina Public Press, a nonprofit, nonpartisan online news organization focused on in-depth and investigative journalism in the public interest, seeks talented contributing writers to enhance our coverage of state government, what’s happening in Raleigh and how it affects our readers.
+Applicants should be based in or live close to the Triangle, have a college degree and news media experience.
+Reporters with a predominance of experience working for advocacy organizations or advocacy news organizations are not eligible.
 Our pay rates are competitive, and we will keep this writer busy.
-Those interested should contact CPP Managing Editor Frank Taylor at email@example.com.
-Include a resume, two or three examples of your best work and a cover letter describing why you’re interested.
+Those interested should email email@example.com, with the subject line of Freelance State Government Reporter.
+Include a resume, two or three examples of your best recently published work and a cover letter describing why you’re interested.
 Also note any special areas of knowledge or interest.
+Incomplete applications will not be considered.
+[Rolling deadline.]

-Carolina Public Press, a nonprofit, nonpartisan online news organization promoting investigative journalism, seeks to add to its pool of professional freelance journalists.
-We’re based in Asheville and our coverage focuses on 18 counties in Western North Carolina, but many assignments can be handled by writers living elsewhere in North Carolina.
+Carolina Public Press, a nonprofit, nonpartisan online news organization focused on in-depth and investigative journalism in the public interest, seeks professional freelance journalists to join its North Carolina team.
+We’re based in Asheville, but assignments may be handled by writers living anywhere in North Carolina.
 Applicants should have a college degree and some experience working in the news media.
+Reporters with a predominance of experience in and/or are currently working for advocacy organizations or advocacy news organizations are not eligible.
 Our pay rates are competitive and we will keep writers who show they can produce high-quality work and meet deadlines busy.
-Those interested should contact CPP Managing Editor Frank Taylor at firstname.lastname@example.org.
-Include a resume, two or three examples of your best work and a cover letter describing why you’re interested.
+Those interested should email firstname.lastname@example.org, with the subject line of Freelance Reporter.
+Include a resume, two or three examples of your best recently published work and a cover letter describing why you’re interested.
 Also note any special areas of knowledge or interest.
+Incomplete applications will not be considered.
+[Rolling deadline.]

 Carolina Public Press is a highly efficient, fast-paced news organization.
 We’re online, but we aren’t opinion bloggers or advocacy journalists.
 We have received national, regional and local support and recognition for our high-quality, unbiased, in-depth and investigative reporting.
-We are members of Investigative Reporters and Editors and the Institute for Nonprofit News (formerly the Investigative News Network).
+We are members of Investigative Reporters and Editors, the Institute for Nonprofit News and the N.C.
+Press Association.

 We offer a variety of internship opportunities, including for reporters and photojournalists, those interested in social media, those interested in community outreach and event planning, and those seeking to become editorial assistants.
 Our internships are individualized, not cookie-cutter busy work.
 Expect to have fun, to challenge and to be challenged and to learn a ton.
 Your portfolio and resume will thank you.